Extension of Top Navigation, displays more info about secondary pages.

 Remember to (re)activate this page to make this change live.

-You can then further change what is shown in these four columns by adjusting the page Properties for each top-level page's child.
+You then further change what is shown in these four columns by adjusting the page Properties for each top-level page's child.
 Depending on these settings, each column may show navigational links to all child pages (the default), or the page's title and a teaser description (plus any navigational links), or a special shared content module in the fourth column.

 Remember to (re)activate these pages to make these changes live.